Houston vs Miami (FL) Players to Watch - Sweet 16

 Top Players to Watch: Houston vs. Miami (FL) - Sweet 16

-When the Houston Cougars and Miami Hurricanes square off in their Sweet 16 matchup at T-Mobile Center on Friday at 7:15 PM ET, Marcus Sasser and Norchad Omier will be two of the high-profile players to watch.
+The Houston Cougars (33-3) and the Miami Hurricanes (27-7) are scheduled to square off fpr their Sweet 16 matchup on Friday at T-Mobile Center, with a tip-off time of 7:15 PM ET.
+When these two teams hit the court, Marcus Sasser and Norchad Omier are two players to watch.

 Use our link to get a free trial of fuboTV, where you can watch college hoops and tons of other live sports without cable!